mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/Suppression of YAP safeguards human naive pluripotency.md

 ## Depletion of YAP1 enables sustained self-renewal w/o XAV939
 - YAP1 5SA expression led to marked upregulation of GATA:mK02 reporter expression and TE genes in PXGL
 - Constitutive YAP activity overrides the ability of tankyrase inhibition to suppress TE.
-- Deletion of YAP1 or TAZ
+- Deletion of YAP1 or TAZ in naive cells
 	- Shows markedly reduced frequency of GATA3:mK02 induction when transferred to PD03
+		- Meaning they survive though
 	- Double KOs do **NOT** expand
 	- YAP1 KO showed minimal GATA3:mK02 induction while retaining expression of OCT4 and naïve marker KLF17
 - Does YAP1 KO enable efficient self-renewal w/o need for XAV?